 We begin by documenting the pricing strategies used by the major home improvement retailers.
 We obtain over 800,000 cross-sectional prices for hundreds of products across nearly 4,000 stores and document that zone pricing is used in many, but not all, of their product categories.
 There is a significant amount of heterogeneity in pricing across products.
 Some products are uniformly priced, while others have as many as 100 prices across stores.
 The magnitude of price dispersion is meaningful, as many products see a range in prices by a factor of two or three nationally.
 We show that prices are assigned to pricing zones that combine distinct, and sometimes distant, markets, where competition and input costs vary substantially.
-For example, one Home Depot drywall pricing zone spans 500 miles and includes the stores in metropolitan Salt Lake City, Utah and Boise, Idaho, as well as several stores in small, isolated towns across Idaho, Nevada, and Wyoming.3
+For example, one Home Depot drywall pricing zone spans 500 miles and includes the stores in metropolitan Salt Lake City, Utah and Boise, Idaho, as well as several stores in small, isolated towns across Idaho, Nevada, and Wyoming.

-We combine the pricing data with sales quantity data, which we collect by tracking the firms' daily inventory levels for the drywall product category.
-The data are used to estimate an empirical model of zone pricing with competition.
+We combine the pricing data with sales quantity data, which we collect by tracking the firms' daily inventory levels for the drywall.
+Drywall is a product especially suited to an analysis of zone pricing, because of the size of its zones, the price and cost variations across space, and the detailed information available on its supply.
+The data are used to estimate an empirical model with competition.
 On the supply side, retailers set prices in a two-stage game.
 They first partition their stores into pricing zones.
 The definition of a zone forces firms to charge the same price for a given product across all stores within the zone.
 Second, conditional on the chosen pricing zones, firms simultaneously compete on prices.
 For demand, we estimate a nested logit model (Berry 1994), which incorporates preferences for product characteristics and price.
 We find drywall to be a highly substitutable product (mean product elasticity of -5), which is not surprising because it is not highly differentiated.
 Industry demand is inelastic (-.7).

-3Drywall is sometimes called wallboard, sheet rock, or gypsum board.
+&lt;sup>3Drywall is sometimes called wallboard, sheet rock, or gypsum board.
 It is made from gypsum and other additives and is attached to interior wall studs (interior frame).
 The drywall is then painted.